ClutchDame/tooltip/README.md

 ## What it doesn't do

 Use fancy libs.
+Scroll management.
+As the exercise mentioned, this is a prototype, I'll see with the designers what they think of this first version and adapt from there.

 ## What it doesn't do but could pretend to

 User customizable animations.
-Offer more positioning options (on element's 4 corners).
+Offer more positioning options : on element's 4 corners, giving it 8 possibilities.